Dzsn/Portfolio_Projects/README.md

 ## Data Cleaning and Preprocessing
 - **Missing values**:
   - Numeric columns: Missing values are filled with the median.
   - Categorical columns: Missing values are filled with the mode.
+  - Budget: 28% missing

 - **Data type conversions**:
   - `budget` and `gross` converted to integer (`int64`).